Welcome to Hazlet

 The Public Information Office can also assist by phone if you have general questions about living in Hazlet.

 Here are some things you can do to connect with your new hometown:

-This is the official township website.
+This is the official township website, updated daily.
 Use it to do business with the town and check out what's going on.
 Read the weekly Township and monthly Senior Center newsletter.
 Click on the "How Do I" for shortcuts to applying for a train station parking pass, recycling services, pet licenses and more.
 Find links to Facebook, Instagram and Twitter.

 Information on our eight public schools.
 Register for school under the District Information tab, find district calendars, read curriculum information, the superintendent's letter, and much more.

 The Hazlet branch is part of the large Monmouth County Library system.
-Find out about locations, library hours, and browse the vast online collection.
+Find out about free events, library hours, and browse the vast online collection with a free card.